parisni/mimic-omop-guidelines/01-introduction.rst

 This work is evaluated through 3 axes: ETL, Analytics and Contribution.

+Contributions
+#############
+The first major contribution of this study is to evaluate OMOP in a real life and well known freely accessible database.
+The second major contribution is to provide a freely accessible dataset in the OMOP format that might be usefull for researchers.
+The third major contribution is to provide the OMOP community some usefull transformations dedicated to ICU and that can be reused in any OMOP dataset.

 1. Vincent JL.
 Is the current management of severe sepsis and septic shock really evidence based?
 PLoS Med 2006; 3:e346
 2. Vincent JL, Singer M. Critical care: advances and future perspectives.